MACHINES THAT DRIVE SUCCESS

 Rodent bait

-02. BIRDS
+02. Birds

 Infestation by birds on a maize milling site is a minor problem if properly controlled.
 The presence of birds affects the miller in a number of ways: